apache/pinot/docs/trying_pinot.rst

 --------------------

 To demonstrate Pinot, let's start a simple one node cluster, along with the required Zookeeper.
-This demo setup also creates a table, generates some Pinot segments, uploads them to the cluster and makes them queryable.
+This demo setup also creates a table, generates some Pinot segments, then uploads them to the cluster in order to make them queryable.

 All of the setup is automated, so the only thing required at the beginning is to start the demonstration cluster.